 Scientific perspectives on electronic cigarette technology and safety

-However, the long-term inhalation of flavorings requires ongoing monitoring.
-Researchers focus on how heated vegetable glycerin affects delicate lung tissue.
+However, the long-term inhalation of food-grade flavorings requires ongoing monitoring.
+Researchers focus on how heated vegetable glycerin impacts delicate lung tissue.

-Cardiovascular responses to nicotine remain a factor.
-Users must monitor heart rate variations and blood pressure changes during usage.
+Cardiovascular responses to nicotine, the primary addictive agent, remain a factor.
+Users should monitor heart rate and blood pressure, as dependency can influence physiological baselines.

 Eliminating the combustion process represents the primary factor in reducing biological stress on the body